TJ Friedl Player Props: Reds vs. Brewers

 Brewers Pitching Rankings

-- The 8.2 strikeouts per nine innings compiled by the Brewers pitching staff ranks 23rd in the league.
+- The Brewers pitching staff ranks 22nd in MLB with a collective 8.3 strikeouts per nine innings.

-- The Brewers have the 15th-ranked team ERA among all MLB pitching staffs (4.14).
+- The Brewers have the 15th-ranked team ERA across all MLB pitching staffs (4.10).

-- Brewers pitchers combine to surrender 114 total home runs at a rate of 1.3 per game (to rank 22nd in the league).
+- The Brewers rank 22nd in baseball in home runs surrendered (114 total, 1.3 per game).

 © 2023 Data Skrive.
 All rights reserved.